2019 Islamabad United season: Season summary

 In the opening match of the season, United defeated Lahore Qalandars after chasing down 171 runs in the 20th over, winning the match by 5 wickets.
 Then they went on to lose their next two games against Multan Sultans by 5 wickets and Quetta Gladiators by 7 wickets, respectively.
-In the next game against Peshawar Zalmi, being asked to bat first, the defending champions were 49–3 at one stage before Ian Bell and Cameron Delport put on 56 runs which helped the side post a competitive total of 158 runs for 9 in 20 overs.
+In the next game against Peshawar Zalmi, being asked to bat first, the defending champions were 49–3 at one stage before Ian Bell and Cameron Delport put on 56 runs which helped the team post a competitive total of 158 runs for 9 in 20 overs.
 In the chase of 158 runs, Zalmi were reeling at 65 runs for 5 wickets at one stage.
-Kieron Pollard and Darren Sammy steadied the side with a 55-run partnership.
+Kieron Pollard and Darren Sammy steadied the team with a 55-run partnership.
 Zalmi hopes of winnings were dashed after Pollard departed after scoring 51 runs.
 In the end, Islamabad managed to win by 12 runs after captain Mohammad Sami's hat-trick in the last over.